 The Audio Production program is designed to respond to the rapidly changing, cross-media and multi-media nature of the entertainment industry.
-A growing number of employers are looking for a versatile audio professional that is proficient as both an audio engineer and content producer.
-The upper division coursework in the bachelor's degree builds upon the knowledge and skills taught at the associate degree level and provides students more advanced training in audio engineering, music production, postproduction, event production, and visual media including foundational video editing, graphic and design skills.
-This training gives graduates the skills to qualify for an even wider range of employment opportunities.
+The upper-division coursework in the bachelor's degree builds upon the knowledge and skills taught at the associate degree-level and provides students more advanced training in audio engineering, music production, postproduction, event production, and visual media - including foundational video editing, graphic, and design skills.
 Working with industry-standard equipment, students gain the confidence and skills needed to succeed in the entertainment industry after graduation.

-The program provides graduates with focused knowledge and understanding of recording engineering and the foundational music and production skills needed to qualify for entry-level industry positions such as assistant engineers, sound editors, MIDI/digital audio workstation operators and programmers, live sound engineers, and a variety of other positions in the audio, music, and entertainment industries.
-In addition to technical proficiency and creative expression, the curriculum develops students' critical thinking, problem solving, and analytical skills, contributing to life learning and the foundation of a successful career in the entertainment and media industry.
+The program provides graduates with focused knowledge and understanding of recording engineering and the foundational music and production skills needed to qualify for entry-level industry positions, such as assistant engineers, sound editors, MIDI/digital audio workstation operators and programmers, live sound engineers, and a variety of other positions in the audio, music, and entertainment industries.
+In addition to technical proficiency and creative expression, the curriculum helps students develop critical thinking, problem-solving, and analytical skills that contribute to lifelong learning and the foundation of a successful career in the entertainment media industry.